turingschool/mod-0-curriculum/session5/index.md

 ### Iteration in Real Life

-These are examples that would be programatically challenging because they would require a ton of steps, but are things that we do everyday.
+These are examples that would be programmatically challenging because they would require a ton of steps, but are things that we do everyday.

 <table>
   <thead>